dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 ### Building blocks

-Dapr is built on the concept of `building blocks`.
+From our new perspective, we see that Dapr is built on the concept of `building blocks`.

-A building block is an HTTP or gRPC API that can be called from your services for any supported programming platform.
-Each block encapsulates a different infrastructure service.
-Figure 2-x shows the blocks for Dapr v 1.0.
+A building block is an HTTP or gRPC API that encapsulates an infrastructure service.
+Figure 2-x shows the available blocks for Dapr v 1.0.

 ![Dapr building blocks](./media/building-block.png)

 **Figure 2-x**.
 Dapr building blocks.

-The following table describes the infrastructure service for each block.
+The following table describes the infrastructure service contained in each block.

 | Building Block | Description |
 | :-------- | :-------- |